• Home

 2. Require Pet Deposits and Fees

-Requiring a pet deposit or pet fee is a common practice to cover potential damage caused by pets.
-Landlords usually make pet deposits refundable if no damage occurs, while they set pet fees as non-refundable to cover additional wear and tear.
-Landlords should ensure these amounts are sufficient to cover potential costs and comply with local laws and regulations.
+It is a common practice in the rental industry to require pet deposit or pet fees to cover potential damage caused by pets.
+While pet deposits, usually are refundable if no damage occurs, you can set pet fees as non-refundable to cover additional wear and tear.
+Most importantly, ensure these amounts are sufficient to cover potential costs and comply with local laws and regulations.

 3. Implement Tenant Screening Procedures